 Orangutans are a keystone species.
 As orangutans disappear, it signals the disappearance of thousands of other animals and plant species in fragile tropical rain forest habitats.
-Conversely, by saving orangutans and their habitats, we save those same species.
+Conversely, by saving orangutans and their habitats, we can save those same species.

 Orangutans are among the most intelligent beings to have evolved on land.
 As individuals, orangutans display unique and rich personalities.
 They provide models for human behavior, in terms of physiology, cognition, and evolution.
 As great apes and one of humankind’s closest primate relatives, orangutans are sentient beings that deserve respect and life.

-First, the orangutan pet trade has been partly responsible for the decline of orangutan populations.
+1. The orangutan pet trade has contributed to the decline of orangutan populations.
 While illegal throughout the world, this brutal trade brings orangutans into captivity at a high price.
-Six to eight orangutans die for each orangutan baby sold- the mother that is murdered in order to remove the clinging infant, the generations of offspring the now deceased mother would have produced, as well as many of the babies themselves due to poor handling, trauma in the capture process, malnutrition, and rough transport to market.
-During the early 1990’s over 1,000 orangutans were illegally imported into Taiwan because children watched a TV show featuring a young orangutan and demanded one for themselves.
+Six to eight orangutans die for each one orangutan baby sold- the mother that is murdered in order to remove the clinging infant, the generations of offspring the now deceased mother would have produced, as well as many of the babies themselves due to poor handling, trauma in the capture process, malnutrition, and rough transport to market.Here are 3 Reasons Orangutans do not ‘make good pets’:

-Third, because orangutans are so much like humans, they would pose intense challenges to ownership.
+3. Because orangutans are so much like humans, they would pose intense challenges to ownership.
 Orangutans in the wild live 35-45 years, and spend up to 9 years with their mothers before becoming independent.
 Orangutans share 97% of our DNA, so it’s no surprise that they can also transmit and receive respiratory and gastrointestinal diseases from humans.
 Improper medical care can result in a high mortality rate during the first year of captivity.
-Additionally, they are particularly strong and are determined.
+Orangutans are strong and determined.
 They can be very destructive as they search for food items or play.
-As they age, they pose increasing difficulties for their human owners who cannot properly keep them in humane conditions.
+As they age, they would pose increasing difficulties to a human owner who cannot keep them in humane conditions.

 In other words, the main concern encompasses a) insuring that wild orangutans are protected and have adequate habitat in which to survive in perpetuity, b) providing effective, safe, and humane procedures to repatriate and rehabilitate wild born ex-captive orangutans to life in the forest, c) understanding the many factors that affect orangutans: their ecology, behavior, and cognition, d) making life for captive orangutans as optimal as possible, both physically and mentally; e) educating the public, school children, and governments around the world about orangutans and the need to protect them and their habitat.

 Computer models show that, because of the slow reproductive rate, local population orangutan extinctions are predicted whenever small numbers of female orangutans are consistently killed by local aboriginal people hunting for food, palm oil laborers killing orangutans as agricultural pests, or by poachers collecting infant orangutans for the pet trade